Morning Light, Wildflowers and Upper Yosemite Fall from Sentinel Dome, Yosemite

 Payload

-If you have a mirrorless system, you can probably get away with a lighter tripod than someone who still shoots with a DSLR.
-When considering tripods, a good place to start is to weigh your heaviest body/lens combination, then check the specifications for the tripod and head (usually sold separately) you’re considering for a “Maximum Weight” rating.
-Most tripods and heads offer this payload information, but it’s often (usually?) more driven by marketing than empirical data, so I wouldn’t take that number too literally.
+If you have a mirrorless system, you can probably get away with a lighter tripod than someone who still shoots with a DSLR because mirrorless bodies and lenses are smaller.
+When considering tripods, a good place to start is weighing your heaviest body/lens combination, then check the specifications for the tripod and head (usually sold separately) you’re considering for a “Maximum Weight” rating.

-Variables dictated by need and preference
+Variables dictated by need and preference (let’s review)

 For landscape photography, I strongly recommend a ball head (pivoting ball that can be controlled by loosening and tightening a single knob) rather than a pan/tilt (a lever for each axis of motion).
 And beware of the pistol-grip ball heads—they may seem cool, but I’ve found that they don’t handle weight well.

 As I mentioned earlier, every reputable tripod head manufacturer provides maximum weight guidelines for their heads, but take these numbers with a grain of salt.
 All things equal, the heavier the head, the better it will handle weight.
 Frustrations with having an inadequate head include wind-induced vibration and camera droop after the head is tightened.
+If you want a lighter head that’s also sufficiently sturdy, you’ll need to spend more money.

 Quick-release system